yinelos/I-was-here/README.md

 The simplest and fastest solution to process and store name data is key-value database.
 Redis is one of the best solutions.
 But there are problems with saving data if server failure and the complexity/expensive in providing the necessary resources(RAM...).
 MongoDB base can also be used as kind of key-value datastore...
-To reduce server load, we can store names on the client side.
+To reduce server load- names store on the client side.

 ## Two solutions